Common Name: Gooseberry

 Skill Level: Beginner

 Exposure: Full sun, Partial shade

 Gooseberries are the first soft fruits in many gardens, especially if the immature green berries are thinned in May for cooking.
 Like redcurrants, plants develop a permanent system of fruiting sideshoots, and may be trained as fans, espaliers, cordons and standards, as well as bushes.
-'Whinham's Industry' is a popular red-fruited variety which is happy in partial shade.
-It is an excellent choice for heavy soils but is prone to mildew.
-The Royal Horticultural Society have given it their prestigious Award of Garden Merit.
+'Invicta' is a vigorous, spreading bush which bears large, pale green berries that are suitable for dessert and culinary use.
+It gives high yields when grown as bush or cordon and is ready to be harvested from late May.
+The Royal Horticultural Society has given it their prestigious Award of Garden Merit.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.